 - Resin plastics.
-Toys, models, kitchenware, plastic serving pieces, etc. are resing plastics.
+Toys, models, kitchenware, plastic serving pieces, etc. are resin plastics.
 When resin plastics break, they often end up in the trash cans.
-(Unless it’s your child’s favorite toy
+(Unless it’s your child’s favorite toy).

-.
 Acetate plastics (Acrylics).
 Acrylics are the clear, rigid plastics used often used for display purposes.
+Plexiglass is an acrylic.

 Poly-plastics.
 Polyurethane, polypropylene, polyethylene are oil-based plastics.
 Car plastics, refrigerator plastics, power tool plastics are all poly’s.

 Importantly, when repairing plastics, you need heat.
 Heat used properly.
 Why?
 Plastics, all plastics, begin to soften at about 110 degrees.
 Another key fact is that, heat, by itself, doesn’t do much.
 Heat helps a little, but not a game changer.

 What changes the game is heat used in combination with our Activator/Accelerator (AA).
 Used properly, our AA intensifies the chemical reaction that occurs with superior glues.
 With a chemical reaction, you’re not gluing.
 You’re actually bonding.
 Bonds are stronger and more durable than superficial glue joins.
 For resin plastics and acrylics, you need one of our SI SCA’s, definitely a superior adhesive, and the AA.
 Find those two items in our Starter Kit.
 A link to purchase a starter kit appears below.
 Detailed step-by-step instructions come with the kit.